The Architectural Studies Program is predicated on three interrelated ideas:

 We call our program architectural studies, rather than architecture, to make it clear that our goals and aspirations are distinct from those of a professional program.

-If you choose this major, you are choosing to expand your outlook, embrace a broad understanding of architecture, and experience the insights that emerge from considering architecture and the cultural landscape from a range of disciplinary perspectives.
+If you choose the architectural studies major, you are choosing to expand your outlook, embrace a broad understanding of architecture, and experience the insights that emerge from considering architecture and the cultural landscape from a range of disciplinary perspectives.

 If you decide to pursue a career in one of the design professions, as many of our majors do, you will enter graduate school with a great advantage: the ability to see and articulate the multiple issues raised by any design problem.